Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) models have demonstrated significant potential in real-world robotic manipulation.
 However, pre-trained VLA policies still suffer from substantial performance degradation during downstream deployment.
 Although fine-tuning can mitigate this issue, its reliance on costly demonstration collection and intensive computation makes it impractical in real-world settings.
 In this work, we introduce VLA-Pilot, a plug-and-play inference-time policy steering method for zero-shot deployment of pre-trained VLA without any additional fine-tuning or data collection.
-We evaluate VLA-Pilot on six real-world downstream manipulation tasks across two distinct robotic embodiments, encompassing both in-distribution and out-of-distribution scenarios.
-Experimental results demonstrate that VLA-Pilot substantially boosts the success rates of off-the-shelf pre-trained VLA policies, enabling robust zero-shot generalization to diverse tasks and embodiments.
+We evaluate VLA-Pilot on both simulation and real-world experiments across distinct robotic embodiments.
+Experimental results demonstrate that VLA-Pilot substantially boosts the success rates of off-the-shelf pre-trained VLA policies, enabling robust zero-shot generalization to diverse downstream tasks and embodiments.
 Experimental videos and code are available at: https://rip4kobe.github.io/vla-pilot/.

-\section{INTRODUCTION}
+\section{Introduction}